kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Every week at 9 am ET, independently of Day Light Savings (although we can try to adjust things to help the Russia team)
   - Usual meeting agenda
-- Monday Sprint retrospective
-  - Probably 10-15 mins
-  - Once every 2 weeks at the end of the Sprint, we do a Sprint retrospective with the following agenda:
-    - We review the work done in the Sprint
-    - The story points we got during current Sprint vs previous Sprint
-    - Check if there is anything we need to learn / improve from the last Sprint
-- Monday Sprint planning
-  - Once every 2 weeks
-  - Start on 10 am EST
-    - ~30 mins each per team
-    - Need to schedule for the team based on their personal preferences
-  - Sprint planning in groups: Dev, Tools, AutoML, Max, NLP
 - Thursday group meetings
   - Usual group sync-ups
 - Friday meeting with Olga